Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 03.29.20 UTC
+- WIB: Sabtu, 5 Juli 2025 04.25.56 UTC
-- WITA: Sabtu, 5 Juli 2025 04.29.20 UTC
+- WITA: Sabtu, 5 Juli 2025 05.25.56 UTC
-- WIT: Sabtu, 5 Juli 2025 05.29.20 UTC
+- WIT: Sabtu, 5 Juli 2025 06.25.56 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology